Import Alert 71-02

 OR

-3. Evidence that the product is the subject of a valid USDA import permit (VS Form 16-6A), if the product contains animal-origin materials.
+2. Evidence that the product is the subject of a valid USDA import permit (VS Form 16-6A), if the product contains animal-origin materials.

-*** If a firm and/or a representative thereof would like to petition for removal from detention without physical examination under this Import Alert, all relevant information supporting the request should be forwarded to the following address:
+If a firm and/or a representative thereof would like to petition for removal from detention without physical examination under this Import Alert, all relevant information supporting the request should be sent via email to:

 Requests for removal from detention without physical examination will be reviewed by the subject matter experts within the Division of Import Operation (DIO) and referred to CVM for evaluation.

-Questions or issues involving OASIS or PREDICT screening should be addressed to ORA/DSS/Import Systems Branch at oraoismdssimpcomplsysbr@fda.hhs.gov.
+Questions or issues involving science policy, analysis, preparation, or analytical methodology, should be addressed to FDAPRIVATELABIMPORTALERTS@fda.hhs.gov

-Questions or issues involving science policy, analysis, preparation, or analytical methodology, should be addressed to ORA/Office of Regulatory Science at oraorsprivatelabimportalerts@fda.hhs.gov.
+Questions or issues involving science policy, analysis, preparation, or analytical methodology, should be addressed to FDAPRIVATELABIMPORTALERTS@fda.hhs.gov

 Product Description:

-***Animal feeds and feed ingredients***
+***Animal foods and food ingredients***

 Charge:

-"The article is subject to refusal of admission pursuant to Section 801(a)(1) in that it appears that such article has been manufactured, processed, or packed under insanitary conditions."
+"The article is subject to refusal of admission pursuant to section 801(a)(3) in that such article appears to have been

-OASIS Charge Code: MFR INSAN
+OASIS charge code: MFR INSAN

 List of firms and their products subject to Detention without Physical Examination (DWPE) under this Import Alert (a.k.a.
 Red List)